kennedyoliveira/tika-docker-multiarch/README.md

+# tika-docker-multiarch

+This repo is just a fork of [Tika Docker](https://github.com/apache/tika-docker) with main changes:

+* This builds multi arch images supporting multiple platforms
+* Adds the language portuguese on the `full` image

+Other then the above changes everything is the same, you can check all the changes [here](https://github.com/apache/tika-docker/compare/master...kennedyoliveira:tika-docker-multiarch:master)

+## Supported platforms

+* linux/amd64
+* linux/arm/v7
+* linux/arm64/v8

 # tika-docker <!--- update this once we migrate to github actions(?) [![Build Status](https://api.travis-ci.com/apache/tika-docker.svg?branch=master)](https://travis-ci.com/github/apache/tika-docker) -->

 This repo is used to create convenience Docker images for Apache Tika Server published as [apache/tika](https://hub.docker.com/r/apache/tika) on DockerHub by the [Apache Tika](http://tika.apache.org) Dev team